-- Short-sleeve polo or long sleeve polo (the same as K-4) Color: white or light blue Vendor: Dennis Uniforms - Khaki pants or khaki shorts Vendor: Dennis, Old Navy or Land's End or similar vendor
+- Short-sleeve polo or long sleeve polo (the same as K-4) Color: white or light blue Vendor: Dennis or Flynn O'Hara - Khaki pants or khaki shorts Vendor: Dennis, Flynn, O'Hara, any commercial retailer

-- Navy-blue sweater or vest button up or pull-over Vendor: Dennis Uniforms - Navy-blue quarter zip sweatshirt with logo Vender: Dennis Uniforms
+- Navy-blue sweater or vest button up or pull-over Vendor: Dennis or Flynn O'Hara - Navy-blue quarter zip sweatshirt with logo Vendor: Dennis or Flynn O'Hara

 Pants: All dress slacks must reach to the shoe but should not drag on the ground.
 The slacks must have belt loops and a solid, dark belt must be used.
 No jeans (including khaki-colored denim) or pants with external sewn pockets, rivets, or other jean like characteristics are permitted.
-No Dickies, cargo pants, oversized pants, superbaggy pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.
+No Dickies, cargo pants, oversized pants, super-baggy pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.
+(Kindergarten is exempt from wearing a belt for toileting purposes.)